zhe-thoughts/zhe-thoughts.github.io/_posts/2018-08-27-Large-Requests.md

+---
+layout: post
+title: Impact of Large Requests in Shared Services
+---

 # Impact of Large Requests in Shared Services
 Tl;DR: When an abnormally large request (takes *S* seconds to process) is issued to a shared service with frequency of *F*, its impact on the service overall performance grows in *square* relationship with *S* and also linearly with *F*.
 So, break up large requests as much as you can!